nataliamele/DEND/README.md

 * create_tables.py (contains drop and create tables queries)

 </p>
+<p>Directory **\data** contains all log files</p>

 <h3>Steps:</h3>

 1. In terminal(command line) run: <b> python create_tables.py </b>.
 This will create Sparkify database and tables.
 2. In terminal run <b> python etl.py </b>.
 This will run ETL process, printing out details on processed log files.
 3. Now you have you data organized in tables and you can query for different stats.
-Connecto to database from terminal with command: <b>psql -d sparkifydb -U student</b>
+Connecto to database from terminal with command:

+> psql -d sparkifydb -U student

+Display 20 most active 'paid' users:

+> SELECT user_id, count(user_id) requests FROM songplay WHERE level = 'paid' GROUP BY user_id ORDER BY requests DESC LIMIT 20;